Bill Luther: Congress

 After the 2000 census, Minnesota's congressional map was radically altered, even though the state didn't gain or lose any districts.
 Luther's 6th District in the northern Twin Cities suburbs was pushed slightly north and made significantly more Republican.
 After some consideration, Luther opted to run in the newly created 2nd District in the southern suburbs, which contained about 39 percent of his former territory.
 He faced a rematch against Republican John Kline, his opponent in 1998 and 2000.

 During the campaign, Luther came under fire when one of his supporters, Sam Garst, filed for the race under the banner of the "No New Taxes Party."
 This was done in retaliation for an ad the National Republican Congressional Committee ran in support of Kline that accused Luther of being soft on crime.
 Luther subsequently admitted that his campaign knew about Garst's false flag campaign.
 Luther never really recovered and was soundly defeated, taking 42 percent of the vote.

 He served in the 104th, 105th, 106th, and 107th congresses.

 In 2006, Luther entered the DFL Party primary for the office of Minnesota Attorney General after endorsed candidate Matt Entenza withdrew from the race.
 He lost the primary to Lori Swanson.

 Ethics appointment

-He is an appointed member of the Office of Congressional Ethics, a nonpartisan, independent committee charged with overseeing outside ethics complaints against members of Congress.
+In 2021, he was appointed a member of the Office of Congressional Ethics, a nonpartisan, independent committee charged with overseeing outside ethics complaints against members of Congress.
+As of 2025, he is serving as co-chair of the office's board.